nicklockwood/layout/README.md

 ## Templates

-Templates are sort of the opposite of composition.
-When a layout node imports a template, the node's attributes and children are appended to those of the inherited layout.
+Templates are sort of the opposite of composition, and work more like class inheritance in OOP.
+As with the composition feature, a template is a standalone XML file that you import into your node.
+But when a layout node imports a template, the node's attributes and children are appended to those of the inherited layout, instead of the template node replacing them.
 This is useful if you have a bunch of nodes with common attributes or elements:

     <UIView template="MyTemplate.xml">
         <UILabel>Some unique content</UILabel>
     </UIView>

-The template itself is just an ordinary layout file, and can be loaded and used normally:
+As will composition, the template itself is just an ordinary layout file, and can be loaded and used normally:

     <!-- MyTemplate.xml -->
     <UIView backgroundColor="#fff">